aa-sikkkk/satya/readme.md

 ## ✨ Features

 ### For Students
-- 📚 Comprehensive coverage of Grade 10 curriculum
+- 📚 **RAG-Enhanced Content Discovery**: Intelligent search through study materials
-- 🤖 AI-powered Q&A and hint generation
+- 🤖 **Single AI Model**: Phi 1.5 handles Q&A, hints, and content generation
+- 🎯 **Answer Length Control**: Choose from 5 different detail levels (very short to very long)
 - 📊 Progress tracking and analytics
-- 🔄 Offline-first functionality
+- 🔄 **100% Offline**: No internet required for core functionality
 - 🎯 Adaptive learning paths
 - 🌐 **Search with OpenAI (Online):** Ask any question and get an answer from OpenAI (if enabled by your school/teacher)
 - 🖥️ **Modern, responsive GUI:** Beautiful customtkinter interface and improved answer display (scrollable, word-wrapped, responsive to long answers)